Previous Home Next

 No ribbon embroidery as in Victorian styles, although ribbons can be a form of trimming.

 And lace was handmade in cords or small strips, as in fingerloop weaving, bobbin work, or cutwork lace.
-There were no lace fabrics, as done by modern machines.
+There were no lace fabrics, as is done by modern machines.

 King Francis I of France, by Jean Clouet, 1525.